bigfoott/ScrapedDuck/README.md

 ScrapedDuck routinely scrapes [LeekDuck.com](https://leekduck.com) (with permission) and pushes the found data to [a branch](https://github.com/bigfoott/ScrapedDuck/tree/data) on this repository, for use by other external applications.

+## For Developers

+Developers, feel free to use this data for whatever project's you like!
+As long as your use of this data follows the terms below, you should be good!

+- Applications of the APIs cannot be hidden behind a paywall.
+- Applications of the APIs cannot be monetized with advertisements.
+- Give credit to ScrapedDuck and [LeekDuck.com](https://leekduck.com).

+I just want to emphasize again to credit both ScrapedDuck **AND [LeekDuck.com](https://leekduck.com)**, as the data itself is provided by them.

 ## Endpoints

 ### Events